seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-For control via PS5 dualsense I decided not to bother with bluetooth for now especially since the final goal is control over the internet not bluetooth.
+For now, I decided not to bother with bluetooth for controlling it through the PS5 dualsense, especially since the final goal is control over the internet, not bluetooth.

 ---